Lesson 06 — Branching

 3. Create a new branch

 Section titled “3.
-Create a new branch”Run:
+Create a new branch”For a SQL query documentation change, run:

-git checkout -b docs/practice-changeor:
+git checkout -b analysis/clarify-visit-queryor:

 4. Confirm the current branch